 Rear clearance is required only if stovepipe runs horizontally back from the top of the stove.
 An acceptable floor protector is a 3/8" (10 mm) minimum thickness non-combustible or listed floor protector with an "R" factor of 1.0.

-The floor protector must have minimum dimensions of 42"w x 42"d (1067 mm x 1067 mm) and must extend at least 8" beyond the body of the stove on the sides.
+The floor protector must have minimum dimensions of 33"w x 42"d (838 mm x 1067 mm) and must extend beyond the body of the stove.